Updated Feb 19, 2026

 Sketch continues to be a solid choice for Mac users who work solo and prefer offline, native performance.
 Its mature plugin ecosystem allows for deep customization.
 However, being macOS-exclusive limits its appeal for teams working across multiple platforms.

-Ultimately, the right tool depends on what you value most - whether it’s seamless collaboration, reliable native performance, or tools with active and evolving development roadmaps.
-Choose the one that aligns with your workflow and long-term goals.
+Ultimately, the right tool depends on what you value most—whether it's seamless collaboration, reliable native performance, or tools with active and evolving development roadmaps.
+And when you're ready to transform those designs into a live application, Adalo's AI-assisted platform offers the fastest path from mockup to published app.

 Start Building With An App Template